-Season ticket holders and single game purchasers should request accessible seating by indicating your specific seating needs when submitting your ticket application online.
+Season ticket holders and single game purchasers should request accessible seating by indicating your specific seating needs when purchasing tickets.
 Be sure to indicate whether you need seats that do not require climbing many steps or if you require wheelchair accessible seating.
-If you are in possession of tickets that are not accessible, please bring them to the Guest Services at the Schottenstein Center starting 1 hour prior to game-time on game day.
+If you are in possession of tickets that are not accessible and you need accessible seating, please bring them to the Guest Services at the Schottenstein Center starting 1 hour prior to game-time on game day.
 Guest Services is located outside of section 121 on the main concourse at the Schottenstein Center.
 All seating is limited; accessible seating is made available on a first come first serve basis and we make every attempt to relocate guests to accessible seating in comparable locations to their original tickets.

 Wheelchair accessible rows are as follows: